Unity-Environmental-University/LXD-Documentation/Writerside/topics/file-structure.md

 # Familiarizing with the Writerside File Structure

 ## Overview
+Review of the File Structure within Writerside.

-Understanding the file structure in JetBrains Writerside is crucial for efficient document management and navigation.
+Understanding the file structure is crucial for efficient document management and navigation.
 This guide provides an overview of the typical file structure and best practices for organizing your documentation projects.

 ## Best Practices for File Organization